bazmurphy/typescript-more/learning.md

 `"lib": [],`
 And if we give it these libs, it is similar to default (uncommented):
 `"lib": ["ES2016", "DOM", "DOM.Iterable", "ScriptHost"],`

+### 03-39 More Configuration & Compilation Options
+`"allowJs":`
+you can include JavaScript files in the Compilation, it will be compiled by TypeScript even if it doesn't end in .ts `"checkJs":` it will not compile it but it will still check the Syntax and report potential Errors this could be nice if you don't want to use TypeScript but want to take advantage of some of it's features (!) you need to be careful to not DOUBLE COMPILE (where you are compiling a .ts to a .js and then it tries to compile the .js again)

+`"jsx":` is an option to help with React

+`"declaration":`
+`"declarationMap":`
+.d.ts are an advanced concept that matter if you are shipping your project as a library to other people and you need a manifest file that describes all the types you have in your project